-In March 2015, the Office of the State Prosecutor in Tübingen discontinued investigations against a senior manager of Swiss and German timber manufacturer Danzer Group in connection with an attack on a village in the Democratic Republic of Congo (DRC).
-On 23 April, ECCHR and Global Witness filed a criminal complaint accusing a senior manager of Danzer of grave human rights violations against members of a forest community in the DRC.
+In March 2015, the Office of the State Prosecutor in Tübingen discontinued investigations against a senior manager of Swiss and German timber manufacturer Danzer Group in connection with an attack on a village in the Democratic Republic of Congo.
+In April 2013, ECCHR and Global Witness filed a criminal complaint accusing a senior manager of Danzer of grave human rights violations against members of a forest community in the DRC.

 The manager is accused of aiding and abetting, through omission, the crimes of rape, grievous bodily harm, false imprisonment and arson.
 As manager with responsibility for African business affairs at Danzer, he should have given local employees specific directions for cases of conflict.
 The state prosecution failed to take into account key pieces of evidence, including files from two investigative proceedings in Congo.
 These files contain records of testimony from several victims and witnesses providing a consistent account of the incident that corresponds with investigation reports by Congolese authorities.

 On 2 May 2011, a unit of local security forces entered the village of Bongulu in Équateur province, DR Congo.
 According to eyewitnesses, around 60 soldiers and police went on a rampage, beating numerous villagers and raping several women and girls.
 The security forces used the vehicles of a timber company, Siforco SARL – at the time a subsidiary of the German-Swiss Danzer Group.

 Not only did the company provide the vehicles and drivers, the local manager of the Danzer subsidiary also paid the soldiers and police after the raid.
 The violence was triggered by a conflict between the villagers and Siforco over investment in social and infrastructure projects